bluesillybeard/Pinc2/readme.md

 - Make sure all of the important TODOs are handled
 - Make the library public
     - Not yet at where the Zig version is, but the library is usable.
+- Move the depth bits and samples ENTIRELY to the graphics backend to handle
+    - Perhaps two different framebuffer formats: the one for the graphics->window->display, and the one for the additional pieces like depth buffer and alpha channel.
 - finish pinc graphics header
     - Just base it off the original one.
     - Changes I want to make: